Links on Android Authority may earn us a commission. Learn more.

 This is the renamed streaming service from ViacomCBS that was previously known as CBS All Access.
-It will have all of the content of CBS All Access, plus a ton of new and upcoming shows and movies.
+It has all of the content of CBS All Access, plus a ton of new and upcoming shows and movies.
 The company first announced the name change back in September 2020.

 Why change the name, anyway?

 CBS was previously a part of its parent company Viacom (which owned Paramount Pictures and many cable TV networks).
 In 2006, the companies split in two.
-In October 2014, CBS launched its All Access streaming service, to offer live streaming of its network programs as well as original programming.
+In October 2014, CBS launched its All Access streaming service to offer live streaming of its network programs and original programming.

 In late 2019, Viacom and CBS merged again into one company, dubbed ViacomCBS.
-It was announced soon afterward that the CBS All Access service would be rebranded as Paramount Plus, because the Paramount name is more well known internationally.
+The company soon announced that the CBS All Access service would be rebranded as Paramount Plus because the Paramount name is more well known internationally.

 How much is Paramount Plus?

-At first, the pricing for Paramount Plus will be exactly the same as CBS All Access.
-You can subscribe, with ads, for $5.99 a month, or $59.99 a year.
-There’s also a no-ad option that costs $9.99 a month, or $99.99 a year.
-The no-ad option adds a few other extra features including 4K, HDR, and Dolby Vision support for select shows and movies.
+You can subscribe, with ads, for $4.99 a month or $49.99 a year.
+There’s also a no-ad option that costs $9.99 a month or $99.99 a year.
+The no-ad option adds a few other extra features, including 4K, HDR, and Dolby Vision support for select shows and movies.
 The $9.99 monthly plan also adds offline viewing, letting you download up to 25 titles at a time.
 Finally, you can livestream from your local CBS station with the $9.99 a month plan.

-If you have already signed up for the $5.99 a month, or $59.99 annual, plan under CBS All Access, you will be grandfathered into Paramount Plus, and can continue to stream live content from your CBS station.
+If you have already signed up for the previous $5.99 a month, or $59.99 annual, plan under the old CBS All Access, you will be grandfathered into Paramount Plus and can continue to stream live content from your CBS station.
 However, if you cancel, you’ll lose access to this grandfathered privilege for good and will have to switch to one of the two new plans.

 Bundle with Showtime for a special price

 You can also bundle Paramount Plus with ViacomCBS’s pay cable network Showtime for a special price.
-Paramount Plus with ads plus Showtime will cost $14.99 a month.
-The Ad Free plan plus SHOWTIME costs $18.99 a month.
-All you have to do to add Showtime is go to your Paramount Plus account page, go to the add-ons section, and add Showtime.
-This offer is not available with the Paramount Plus annual plans.
+Paramount Plus with ads plus Showtime costs $11.99 a month.
+The Ad-Free plan plus Showtime costs $13.99 a month.
+You can also get annual plans with Paramount Plus (with ads) and Showtime for $109.99 a year and without ads for $139.99 a year.

 Read more: Best Showtime shows